-There has been no prior public market for our common stock, the stock price of our common stock may be volatile or may decline regardless of our operating performance, and you may not be able to resell your shares at or above the initial public offering price.
+The price of our common stock may be volatile or may decline regardless of our operating performance, and shareholders may not be able to resell their shares at or above the price at which they purchase those shares.

 Prior to our initial public offering, there had been no public market for shares of our common stock.
 You may not be able to sell your shares quickly or at the market price if trading in shares of our common stock is not active.
 The initial public offering price for our common stock was determined through negotiations with the underwriters, and the negotiated price may not be indicative of the market price of the common stock after the offering.
-An active or liquid market in our common stock may not develop or, if it does develop, it may not be sustainable.
-As a result of these and other factors, you may be unable to resell your shares of our common stock at or above the initial public offering price.
+An active or liquid market in our common stock may not develop or, if it does develop, it may not sustain.
+As a result of these and other factors, shareholders may not be able to resell their shares of our common stock at or above the price at which they purchase those shares.